 You have urinary incontinence.
-This is when you are not able to keep urine from leaking from your urethra, the tube that carries urine out of your body from your bladder.
-Urinary incontinence may occur as your age or after a surgery or childbirth.
+This means you are not able to keep urine from leaking from your urethra.
+This is the tube that carries urine out of your body from your bladder.
+Urinary incontinence may occur because of aging, surgery, weight gain, neurologic disorders, or childbirth.
 There are many things you can do to help keep urinary incontinence from affecting your daily life.

 You may need to take special care of the skin around your urethra.
-These things may help.
+These steps may help.

 Clean the area around your urethra right after urinating.
 This will help keep the skin from getting irritated.
-It will also help keep infection away.
-Ask your doctor or nurse about special skin cleaners for people who have urinary incontinence.
+It will also prevent infection.
+Ask your health care provider about special skin cleaners for people who have urinary incontinence.

-- Using them often will not cause irritation or dryness.
+- Using these products will often not cause irritation or dryness.

-- Most do not have to be rinsed off.
-You just wipe the area with a cloth.
+- Most of these do not need to be rinsed off.
+You can just wipe the area with a cloth.

-When bathing, use warm water and wash gently.
+Use warm water and wash gently when bathing.
 Scrubbing too hard can hurt the skin.
 After bathing, use a moisturizer and a barrier cream.

 - Barrier creams keep water and urine away from your skin.

-- Some barrier creams are petroleum jelly, zinc oxide, cocoa butter, kaolin, lanolin, and paraffin.
+- Some barrier creams contain petroleum jelly, zinc oxide, cocoa butter, kaolin, lanolin, or paraffin.

-- Use a solution of equal parts white vinegar and water to clean the mattress.
+- Use a solution of equal parts white vinegar and water.

-- Once the mattress has dried, rub baking soda into the stain, and then vacuum the baking powder off.
+- Once the mattress has dried, rub baking soda into the stain, and then vacuum off the baking powder.

 You can also use water-resistant sheets to keep urine from soaking into your mattress.